read-write-web/banana-wiki/Home.md

 [![skillsmatter video: building a secure social web using scala and scala-js](https://cloud.githubusercontent.com/assets/124506/5917678/facf06b0-a61f-11e4-97fd-2457f26a46b2.png)](https://skillsmatter.com/skillscasts/5960-building-a-secure-distributed-social-web-using-scala-scala-js)

+The code to illustrate the concepts in this video are in the [Scripting-with-Ammonite](https://github.com/banana-rdf/banana-rdf/wiki/Scripting-with-Ammonite) wiki page.

 Alexandre Bertails dug much deeper into the structure of banana-rdf at his talk at ScalaDays 2015 in San Francisco.

 [![Interacting with the Web of data in Scala ](http://bblfish.net/tmp/2015/06/23/scaladaysSF2015.png)](https://www.parleys.com/tutorial/banana-rdf-interacting-web-data-scala)